Skip to main content

 We Are A Community

 Our sport might be individualistic, but as a community, we look after our own.
-Whether you play for a men’s team or women’s team, for a week or a decade, every professional cricketer in England and Wales is a life-long member of the PCA; and that means you can count on the Professional Cricketers’ Trust for support.
+Whether you play for a men’s team or women’s team, for a week or a decade, every professional cricketer in England and Wales is a life-long member of the PCA; and that means you can count on the Cricketers’ Trust for support.

 Our 24-hour confidential helpline means we’re your first port of call, day or night.
-You’re never a number with the Professional Cricketers’ Trust.
+You’re never a number with the Cricketers’ Trust.
 We’re big enough to make a difference, but small enough to offer personal guidance through turbulence and upheaval.

 A LEADING CHARITY